dcsil/PropertySense/product_research/competitive_cuj.md

 - Carol Meng - 1008593675

 ## TL;DR
+TaskRabbit provides a convenient and trustworthy way to find local repair help, with verified profiles and simple scheduling.
+However, users must self-diagnose their issue and manually estimate costs, which leads to uncertainty and extra research.
+This matters because it delays decision-making and weakens confidence.
+PropertySense AI eliminates this friction through AI photo analysis, upfront pricing, and secure escrow payments.

 ## User Goal
-As a homeowner with a plumbing issue, I want to find a reliable and affordable contractor near me, so that I can book the repair quickly without worrying about scams or unclear pricing.
+As a homeowner experiencing a minor plumbing issue, I want to research repair options online and use TaskRabbit to find a reliable, affordable contractor near me, so that I can understand the expected cost, book quickly, and get the problem fixed with confidence and minimal hassle.

 ## Summary of Findings